Partial Hospitalization Programs Demystified:

 Are There Specific Criteria Used to Determine if Someone Should Attend a PHP?

-Yes, careful evaluation is necessary.
+Yes, careful assessment is necessary.
 Before the start of the PHP, a thorough assessment is conducted.

 Therapeutic Approaches and Modalities Used in a Partial Hospitalization Program